Martha Lane Fox: Career

 Following her departure from Last Minute, Lane Fox was tipped to take over day-to-day operations at Selfridges but was involved in a car accident before she could assume that role.
 At the suggestion of advertising executive Julian Douglas, Fox teamed up with Nick Thistleton to launch karaoke company Lucky Voice.
 In 2007, Lane Fox joined the board of Marks & Spencer.

 From 2009 to 2013, she was the Digital Champion for the UK and helped to create the Government Digital Service – this team launched gov.uk, and was given the task of spearheading a two-year campaign to improve computer literacy.

 The following year she was assigned to establish the Digital Public Services Unit within the Cabinet Office.

 and invited to sit on the Cabinet Office Efficiency and Reform Board.
 The following month Lane Fox was honoured by David Cameron for her "Manifesto for a Networked Nation", a challenge to increase British internet engagement.
 She resigned from her position as Digital Champion in late 2013.

 She entered the House of Lords as a crossbencher on 26 March 2013, becoming its youngest female member.
 In her maiden speech, she addressed the need for digital literacy in all sectors of the economy.
-That same year the Open University appointed her Chancellor.
+That same year the Open University appointed her as its Chancellor.
+She is stepping down from this position in 2026.
 In the run-up to the Scottish independence referendum of 2014, Lane Fox signed an open letter opposing Scottish independence.

 In 2017, Lady Lane-Fox was appointed a member of the Joint Committee on National Security Strategy.
 In 2018, she was appointed Non-Executive Director of Chanel as well as Donmar Warehouse and a Trustee of the Queen's Commonwealth Trust.
 Lane Fox continues to be a Patron of AbilityNet, Reprieve, Camfed and Just for Kids Law.
 She was on the board of social networking company Twitter, Inc. from June 2016 until its takeover by Elon Musk in October 2022.
 In 2020, Lane Fox was appointed to the board of directors of the company WeTransfer.
 She was appointed president of the British Chambers of Commerce in October 2022.
 In November 2024, Lane-Fox joined the board of Multiverse, a British apprenticeships company co-founded and led by Euan Blair.